edamame-course/2016-tutorials/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

 You can read more about the VCF file format here.

 If you are interested in mapping metagenome file or transcriptome file, visit [here](https://github.com/metajinomics/tutorials_en/blob/gh-pages/metagenome/mapping_counting.md) for more tutorials
+@this tutorial isn't that different - I wouldn't reference it....